microsoft/dsb/README.md

 - The code and scripts for data generation and query generation are tested under Windows Server 2019.
 - The query templates are tested under Microsoft SQL Server 2019 and Postgres V13.

+## Known issues
+- The code has known compatibility issues with older versions of Linux and GCC.
+Please run the code with a newer version of Linux and GCC, e.g., Ubuntu 20.04 LTS.

 ## Contributing